 Simply put, diamond formation occurs when carbon deposits deep within the earth(approximately 90 to 125 miles below the surface) are subject to high temperature and pressure.
 Some stones take shape in a matter of days or months, while others take millions of years to materialize.
+In the case of colored diamonds, the color is caused by trace elements interacting during the diamond’s formation.
 Additionally, it’s almost impossible to determine a diamond’s exact age, but inclusions of specific minerals help geologists to form an estimate.

 Methods of Diamond Formation